sunsiz/SuleymaniyeTakvimi/README.md

 -->

 ## Release notes:

+*What's new in version 2.1.9 (2024-10-03):*
+* Fixed location not being updated when clicking the refresh icon.
+* Fixed the issue where the alarm continues to ring after canceling it.

+*What's new in version 2.1.8 (2024-08-22):*
+* Fixed an error that occurred when reading the prayer times file.

+*What's new in version 2.1.7 (2024-08-20):*
+* Some bugs fixed.
+* Improved the process of getting prayer times, now it will use the fastest data from the old and new connections.
+* Fixed the problem of keep trying to get prayer times when it can't get it.

+*What's new in version 2.1.6 (2024-06-07):*
+* Some bugs fixed.

 *What's new in version 2.1.5 (2024-04-25):*
 * Fixed the city name not being displayed in some countries.